 Farnham Sculpture Park entry fees

-Tickets to the sculpture park are really reasonable.
-Adults are just £10 each and children are £5 with under fours going free.
-Other £5 concessions rates are available for seniors, students, carers and disabled visitors.
+Ticket prices to the Sculpture Park have increased since our visit.
+They are now £15 for adults and £10 for children with under fours going free.
+Other £10 concessions rates are available for seniors, students, carers and disabled visitors.

 We really enjoyed The Sculpture Park but we completely misjudged how much there was to see.
 We expected a leisurely hour or two when really, after 2.5 hours we’d seen probably half of the park, leaving more to come back and see next time.